whitneyburton/portfolios/20151002-Robert_Cornell-m3.markdown

 * Completion: 4: Team completed all the user stories and requirements set by the client in timely manner.
 * Organization: 4: Team used a project management tool and updated their progress in real-time.
-* Test-Driven Development: (unclear why no score was given)
+* Test-Driven Development: (unclear why no score was given) - If I recall this was a 3.
-* Code Quality: (unclear why this was not scored)
+* Code Quality: (unclear why this was not scored) - If I recall this was a 3.
 * User Experience: 4: Project exhibits a production-ready and polished UX.

 ### Feedback To Me